chethanmandya/Android-Interview-Questions/README.md

 start_not_sticky - no auto restart, with intent started start_redeliver_intent -  yes - intent

 You can ensure that your service is available to only your app by including the android:exported attribute and setting it to false .

 Users can see what services are running on their device.
 If they see a service that they don't recognize or trust, they can stop the service.
 In order to avoid having your service stopped accidentally by users, you need to add the android:description attribute to the <service> element in your app manifest.
 In the description, provide a short sentence explaining what the service does and what benefits it provides.

-Intent Service -
+## Intent Service

-It is subclass of service
-The IntentService class does the following:
+It is subclass of service The IntentService class does the following:

 It uses its own worker thread to handle all of its start request one at time.
 This is the best option if you don't require that your service handle multiple requests simultaneously.

 Work requests run sequentially.
 If an operation is running in an IntentService, and you send it another request, the request waits until the first operation is finished.All requests are handled on a single worker thread.

 An operation running on an IntentService can't be interrupted.
 IntentService also needs an entry in your application manifest.

-What is a Content Provider and what is it typically used for? [info] The Android framework enforces a robust and secure data sharing model.
+## What is a Content Provider and what is it typically used for?
+The Android framework enforces a robust and secure data sharing model.
 Applications are not allowed direct access to other application’s internal data.
 Two classes in the package help enforce this requirement: the ContentResolver and the ContentProvider.

 In typical android system, each app is hosted in separate process , each process might be having separate data , that is app one could be having separate data base.
 There could be scenario where in app two wants to connects to app one data base . usually this not possible because of database/Data maintained by app1 is private to that particular app . the only legal mechanism is app2 needs to request to the data from the app1 and app1 respond back with data . now obivious question is , how do we make sure app1 exposes data in secure manner that’s where a new component come into picture called as content provider.
 App2 uses API called content resolver using which it will hit app one database OR data . content provider which is there at app1 is respond back with data format called cursor.
 It is inter process communication

 Content provider does is it provides kind of abstraction from handling this inter processor communication.